 Weight: Standard: 45 to 70 pounds; miniature: 15 to 18 pounds; toy: 5 to 9 pounds

-Physical Characteristics: Curly, dense single-layer coats that may be one of many solid colors, including white, black, grey, brown, and apricotContinue to 9 of 10 below.
+Physical Characteristics: Curly, dense, single-layer coat; may be one of many solid colors, including white, black, gray, brown, and apricotContinue to 9 of 10 below.

 09 of 10